fernandozuher/fernandozuher/README.md

   - C++, Java and C#;
   - Javascript/Typescript, Python and Ruby.

-...in HackerRank and the like programming problems.
+...in HackerRank and similar programming problems' sites.

 It is not easy to remember their functioning if I don't practice regularly, so I do that. ;-)